 Earlier this month, I posted an online comment regarding this New York Times Article: He Thought He Just Had the Flu at First.
 Then His Heart Could Barely Pump.

 The story is about a man with severe pericarditis.
 He was also diagnosed with Sjogren's during the medical evaluation.

 That is the good news.
-Unfortunately, the author, Dr. Lisa Sanders, dismissed Sjogren’s as important, and possibly the underlying cause for his condition.
+Unfortunately, the author, Dr. Lisa Sanders, dismissed Sjogren’s as an unimportant finding.
+Yet Sjogren's was the likely cause of his condition.
 She seems unaware that pericarditis is one of the many direct complications that can occur in Sjogren’s.
-What concerns me most, however, her dismissive comment: “Most with Sjogren’s don’t need treatment for their disease, only for the annoying symptoms of dryness and discomfort it causes.”
+What concerns me most, however, is this dismissive comment: “Most with Sjogren’s don’t need treatment for their disease, only for the annoying symptoms of dryness and discomfort it causes.”

-Really?
 Statements like this perpetuate the incorrect, outdated view of Sjogren’s as a nuisance dryness disease.
-Sjogren's is common, serious and always systemic!
-While pericarditis is not that common, many systemic features of Sjogren’s are.
-Raynaud’s, neuropathies, dysautonomias, lung disease and debilitating fatigue are just a few examples.
+Sjogren's is common, serious, and always systemic.
+While pericarditis is not a common complication, many systemic features of Sjogren’s are.
+Raynaud’s, neuropathies, dysautonomias, lung disease, and debilitating fatigue are just a few examples.

 We have a long way to go.
 Our clinicians need better education.
 People writing articles should do their homework!